TobiasPleyer/blog/README.md

 ~$ ./apache_develop.sh start
 ```

-Be sure that you have the rights to start the _Apache_ server on your machine.
+Be sure that you have the rights to start the _Apache_ server on your
+machine (use _sudo_ if necessary).

 If you intend to publish the content on a real server run
 ```